rekalogika/rekalogika.dev/docs/mapper/07-class-factory-mapper.md

 title: Manual Mapping using a Class Factory Method
 ---

+This mapping method is deprecated.

+:::danger Deprecated

+This mapping method is deprecated as it is not considered a good practice.

+You should instead use `AsObjectMapper` explained in [Manual Mapping using an Object Mapper](object-mapper) chapter.
+You will be able to map third-party classes, separate the logic from the model, and inject other services into the mapper.

+:::

 This is one way to have a custom logic of mapping an object to another object.
 You can make your DTO implement the `MapToObjectInterface` or `MapFromObjectInterface` and create the required mapper methods.

-:::info

-You should prefer using the `AsObjectMapper` explained in [Manual Mapping using an Object Mapper](object-mapper) chapter.
-You will be able to map third-party classes, separate the logic from the model, and inject other services into the mapper.

-:::

 Suppose you are using the `brick/money` library to represent money in your application, and you need to map the `Money` object to the following DTO: